richmahn/en_tn/1th/front/intro.md

 1. Paul's concerns for their spiritual growth
     - Like a mother (2:7)
     - Like a father (2:11)
+1. Paul sends Timothy to the Thessalonians and Timothy reports back to Paul (3:1-13)
 1. Practical instructions
     - Live to please God (4:1-12)
     - Comfort regarding those who have died (4:12-18)
     - Christ's return is a motive for godly living (5:1-11)
-1. Closing blessings, thanks, and prayers (5:12-22)
+1. Closing blessings, thanks, and prayers (5:12-28)

 #### Who wrote 1 Thessalonians? ####